Retailer Spotlight: Half Running Store, Half Brewery, Shoes & Brews Is Business up Front, Party in the Back

-“You’ve got to be a pretty unique person to be able to serve beer and have conversations, but also be able to properly fit someone for a shoe and give advice on gear,” Ashlee Anderson says.
+“You’ve got to be a pretty unique person to be able to serve beer and have conversations, but also be able to properly fit someone for a shoe and give advice on gear,” Ashlee Anderson said.

-Beer isn’t an afterthought
+Beer Isn’t an Afterthought

 When the doors first opened in July 2014, the team thought that the store would be the anchor of the business, and that customers would come for the gear and stay for a beer.
-But Ashlee Anderson says it’s the reverse: “Brews very much has its own customer.”
+But Ashlee Anderson said it’s the reverse: “Brews very much has its own customer.”
 She added that people who come for the beer are often inspired to start running.

 As far as breweries go, it’s a small, one-barrel system.
 Yet the team still manages to average three house beers on tap at a time.
 Most recently, they were serving Sweet Heart Wheat Tart, a German-style wheat beer; Negative Split IPA, brewed with Galaxy hops; and My Morning Jacketed Fermenter, a bit of a winter warmer.

-Brews are generally kept lower in alcohol—under 10 percent—so people can safely enjoy a few beers after a run with the rest of the community.
+Brews are generally kept lower in alcohol—under ten percent—so people can safely enjoy a few beers after a run with the rest of the community.
 Customers can order a brew and stroll around the store.
 All shoe purchases even come with a free pint.
 The beer bleeds into the front of the store with plenty of beer-themed apparel options, such as t-shirts and running shorts with the state flag.

-Building a running community
+Building a Running Community

 While Fridays and Saturdays are usually the buzz-worthy nights at breweries, Thursdays bring out the biggest crowd at Shoes & Brews because it’s community run night.
 Runners of all levels meet at the brewery for a dog- and kid-friendly run and return for a half-priced beer.

-“There’s something motivating to people to know there is this big group here running every week,” Ashlee Anderson says.
+“There’s something motivating to people to know there is this big group here running every week,” Ashlee Anderson said.
 “And hey, there’s beer afterwards.”
 If that isn’t enough encouragement, attendance to every run is noted, and people win free swag, including free pints, t-shirts, or race entries.